beatriangu/ft_linear_regression/README.md

 <p>
     An introduction to AI and Machine Learning.
 Write your own gradient descent algorithm to train a linear regression model that will be used to predict the price of a car.
 </p>
+(Percentage of Precision: 73.23%)
 <p>
     The first program will be used to predict the price of a car based on its mileage.
 When you launch the program, it will ask you for the mileage and should give you an approximate price of the car.
+    Please enter Kilometrage: 50000
+Estimated price for 50000 kms: 7393 €
+Is it what you expected? (yes/no): no
+Sorry to hear that.
+I'll have to try to adjust my algorithm a little more.

     The second program will be used to train your model.
 It will read the data set and perform a linear regression on this data.
 </p>

 <h3>Bonuses</h3>